darkivist/Final-Project-Group1/README.md

 This repository contains the following directories: Code, Data, Final-Group-Presentation, Final-Group-Project-Report, Group-Proposal, and Individual-Final-Project-Report.
 The contents of these directories is as follows:

-Code - All python code written for the project.
+Code - All code written for the project.
 See separate readme file in this directory documenting specific scripts.

 Data - All data for the project.
 Data in this directory must be downloaded to the same working directory as the scripts contained in the code directory to operate correctly.